 The first lap looked particularly nervous, even for a Grand Prix.
 Drivers drifting and sliding, several of them three wide through turns.
 Constantly juggling for position.
 Fredriksson overdid it, wildly spinning backwards out of Clubhouse.
 Apparently without involving other cars.
 The Swedish driver continued his race unabated, be it back in tenth position.

-Riddall then got the better of Plaçais through Leeukop and as they came over the start-finish for the first time, the order was: Coxon, Wilks, Riddall, Plaçais, Jacques and Sabre, who steered the second Matra into the top six.
+Riddall then got the better of Plaçais through Leeukop and as they came over the start-finish for the first time, the order was: Coxon, Wilks, Riddall, Plaçais, Jaques and Sabre, who steered the second Matra into the top six.
 Before lap 2 had really started, the Canadian would move one up, relegating the BRM to sixth.

 Further down the field, our pupil only continued to get better.
 The first time across the start finish straight and into Crowthorne Corner, Voigt attempted a move on Jonatan Acerclinth, who seemed to be struggling to find a pace in the Tyrrell.